streamsdb/site/docs/core-concepts.md

 StreamsDB does not create databases on the fly.
 An database needs to be created before you can start working with it.

-A database can contain multiple streams and an holds a single `$all` stream.
-The `$all` stream holds pointers to all messages in the database in the order they are written.
+A database can contain multiple streams.

 ## Stream